Verification Policies & Procedures

 Corrections to data will result in a recalculation of the applicant's financial aid eligibility.
 If the recalculation results in a change to the expected family contribution, equaling a change in Title IV aid eligibility, the Financial Aid Office will submit the corrections electronically.
 When the corrected ISIR is received, it is subject to the same Verification procedures as the original application.
 Financial aid eligibility is determined from the corrected ISIR and an award letter is mailed to the student notifying them of any changes to their awards as a result of the Verification.

-Beginning with the 2013-14 academic year, financial aid offices will no longer be able to accept signed copies of federal tax returns from students and parents for FAFSA Verification purposes.
+Financial aid offices are no longer able to accept signed copies of federal tax returns from students and parents for FAFSA Verification purposes.

 There is an easier, faster way to provide tax information for the Free Application for Federal Student Aid (FAFSA).
 When completing the FAFSA you will be prompted to enter your PIN and link to the IRS web site.
 The retrieval process will display your tax information and allow you to transfer it to your FAFSA.
 Our office encourages everyone to retrieve their tax data if you and your parent(s) have filed your 2011 tax return(s) prior to completing the FAFSA.
 Families who do not use the IRS Data Retrieval process may be required to submit an IRS tax transcript directly from the IRS to complete the Federal Verification process.

 OPTION 1.
 Use the IRS Data Retrieval Process when completing the FAFSA online.
 FAFSA provides instructions to link to the IRS while completing the FAFSA.
 Certain data elements such as AGI and taxes paid will be entered for you on the FAFSA.
 The data is considered "verified" for FAFSA purposes.